Must Eats

 Toshokan $$$

 I recently had the pleasure of dining at @toshokanatx, one of the most sought-after omakase spots in town.
-Their 14-course omakase experience, priced at $150 per person, offers the option to add three extra courses.
+Their 14-course omakase experience is 150 pp, offers the option to add three extra courses.
 I highly recommend opting for the additional courses, as they include standout bites like uni and foie gras, which were among the highlights of the meal.
 Guided by the talented chef, @sainew, each course is inspired by his travels, incorporating elements of fire, smoke, and powdered toppings.

 One standout dish was the Atlantic cod, which was not only delicious but also evoked memories of the kaiseki meals I enjoyed in Japan.
 Overall, I would confidently recommend @toshokanatx as one of the finest omakase experiences in Austin.
 However, I do have one minor critique regarding the rice, as I personally found it slightly mushy and would have preferred a firmer texture.
 Nevertheless, the overall omakase experience was incredibly enjoyable and flavorful.